tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 ## Step 7: Stop and delete the cluster

+If you do not need the local TiKV cluster anymore, you can stop and delete it.

-1. Back to the terminal session where you started the TiKV cluster, press `Ctrl + C` and wait for the cluster to stop.
+1. To stop the TiKV cluster, get back to the terminal session in which you have started the TiKV cluster.
+Press <kbd>Ctrl</kbd> + <kbd>C</kbd> and wait for the cluster to stop.

-2. You can destroy the cluster by executing the following command:
+2. After the cluster is stopped, to delete the cluster, execute the following command:

     ```shell
     tiup clean --all